Disgustus/hello-world/README.md

 # hello-world
 github tut
-this is the readme file for my hello-world tutorial on github hopefully i will learn something about software development documentation doing these tutorials
+This is the readme file for my hello-world tutorial on github.
+Hopefully i will learn something about software development documentation doing these tutorials